rothos/protocol_1/index.md

 - awareness of “that which would consume all [resources] \[because of intrinsic interestingness/pleasure/goodness; would want to do it all the time to exclusion of []]
 - awareness of “that which would consume all [resources] \[because of impossible/infinite ‘problematicness’]
 - awareness of [a] “knowing/[being able to ]tell[ing] thread/bridge”
+- knowledge/awareness darkness vs true absence; true absence vs darkness
+- knowledge/awareness gap discontinuity, blue, partial blink out, partial absence, jog
+- knowledge of unfixability; knowledge of unsolvability
+- knowledge/awareness of “as real as it gets” [with respect to X]
+- knowledge/awareness of “serious as a heart attack” [with respect to X]
+- knowledge/awareness of revision
+- knowledge/awareness of error correction
+- knowledge/awareness of counterfactuality
+- knowledge/awareness of permanence
+- [knowledge/awareness of “It’s just what happened”]
+- knowledge/awareness of “unrecoverabiity/“unrecoverable; can’t recover from that”
+- knowledge/awareness of “not in a million/billion years”/never
+- knowledge/awareness of “right in reality”
+- knowledge/awareness of “weaves reality together”
+- knowledge/awareness of “how the world/everything/reality works”
+- knowledge/awareness of “how the world/everything/reality must work”
+- knowledge/awareness of “it would be critical bad if X”
+- knowledge/awareness of “new or renewed optionality [to stop/start X]”
+- knowledge/awareness of “bypass” or “pre-bypass”/“should just be able to[ X[, full stop]]”
+- knowledge/awareness of [“attempted”/“attempting”]“lock-in”/“stability”
+- knowledge/awareness of “agency, errors in” [_sic_]
+- knowledge/awareness of “doing, errors in” [_sic_]
+- knowledge/awareness of self-conceptualization
+- knowledge/awareness of self-conceptualization, errors in [_sic_]
+- knowledge/awareness of “seamlessly decide to do and then do something” vs “just do”
+- knowledge/awareness of “belief [phenomenology]” (*)
+- knowledge/awareness of “plan [phenomenology]” (*)
+- knowledge/awareness of “error”
+- knowledge/awareness of “two things that are combined that shouldn’t be”
+- knowledge/awareness of wrongness/incorrectness

 ##### p4